gtif-cerulean/deside-client/index.md

 layout: home

 hero:
-  name: "GTIF CIF Dashboard"
+  name: "DESIDE Dashboard - BETA"
   text: ""
-  heroImage: /assets/cerulean_logo_text.png
+  heroImage: /assets/deside_logo.png
   tagline: "Demonstrator dashboard"
 ---

-Dashboard integration demonstrator for capabilities being developed in the GTIF CIF activity.
+Dashboard integration demonstrator for capabilities being developed in the DESIDE activity.
+Be advised this is a BETA deployment for testing, often and breaking changes are to be expected.